CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 > **Exercise:**
 > Open the `pokedex` React application that you created last week
 > 1. Convert the `Logo` component from a functional component into a class component
-> 2. Convert the `TodaysDate` component into a class component
+> 2. Convert the `CaughtPokemon` component into a class component
 > 3. Convert the `BestPokemon` component into a class component

 ### Class Methods